jasoncolburne/arad/README.md

 # ARAD
 Accessible Research Article Database

-*This project is under construction and the reality may not yet match design.*
+*This project is under construction and reality may not yet match design.*

 - [Documentation](./documentation/)